-What is Prudential's experience of investing in alternative assets?
+What is our experience of investing in alternative assets?

-Prudential has a large and established alternatives programme with over £5bn of invested capital.
+We have a large and established alternatives programme with over £6.5bn of invested capital.
 The private equity programme dates back to the early 80s and we have been deploying capital into infrastructure and hedge funds for many years.
 This has allowed us to build considerable expertise in-house and develop a dedicated team of investment professionals to manage the programme.

 All investments are subject to a thorough three-prong investment approval process which covers investment, operational and legal due diligence before any investment is made.
 This process is quite involved.
 For example, we will typically run background checks on all key employees and the company itself using a specialist background checking agency.
 We will also instruct our lawyers, often with the assistance of external legal counsel, to review all legal documentation and negotiate terms and protections that we are comfortable with before investing.